Breastfeeding Dialectics

 In my postpartum haze, I Googled various topics about formula and bottle feeding.
 What the nurse said was well documented as “nipple confusion.”
 Sources agreed that if I used a bottle, he would then reject my breast and I would be depriving him of the benefits of breastfeeding – all the nutrients and antibodies that would help him grow and build his immune system.
 According to various internet sources, feeding your baby formula can cause all kinds of health hazards, from eczema, allergies, asthma, diabetes, and even cancer later in life!
 One source even claimed a single drop of formula could alter the intestinal flora, forever predisposing the baby to a host of terrible medical conditions.
 Not yet out of the hospital, I was already failing the first task of motherhood.

 Fortunately, in the eight years between my two children, the landscape of baby feeding shifted.
 The motto changed along the way from “breast is best” to “a fed baby is the best baby.”
-When we had our daughter, I had several high-risk pregnancy conditions and a challenging birth.
+When we had our daughter, I had several high-risk pregnancy conditions and a challenging birth necessitating two surgeries.
 This time I managed a longer maternity leave of three months and wireless pumps had infiltrated the market, all of which led me to hope I would have more success.
 Despite constant pumping, I was barely making an ounce of breastmilk a few times a day.
 Alone at home, pumping made it hard to hold my daughter.
 If I had the pump on and she woke up crying, I couldn’t snuggle her with the plastic attachments in the way.
 I was spending more time pumping and less time holding her than I wanted.
 I started wondering what was more important – her getting this tiny amount of breastmilk or her getting the most physical touch and affection that would help her feel close to me?

-When our daughter was about five weeks old, I was pumping in my rocking chair at 2 o’clock in the morning when she started crying, stirring with awareness that she was hungry and wanting to be held.
+When our daughter was about five weeks old, I was pumping in my rocking chair at 2 o’clock in the morning when she started crying, stirring with awareness that she was hungry and wanting to be held and fed.
 My fears about her not having breastmilk were contending with my concerns about not holding her, and I was stressed.
 Eventually I was able to resolve my feeding dilemma by using a DBT practice called “wise mind.”
 Wise mind is based on the idea that people have three states of mind in any given situation: rational, emotional and wise.
 The rational part of your mind is driven by logic, whereas the emotional part of your mind is motivated by feelings.
 These two ways of thinking can come together, forming a wise portion of your mind, the space where our emotional and rational minds overlap.
-Some describe it as the middle ground.
+Some describe it as the middle ground or a compromise that respects your feelings but also honors what you know through your rational thought process.
+Ideally wise mind is a synthesis that helps you move closer to a healthy solution for your conflict.

 Breastfeeding is a great way to feed your baby – good for them, healthy, helps formulate attachments and makes financial sense, too.
 If it works out, that’s great.
 Of course, I wished it had worked out for me.
 When it doesn’t work, or if someone choses for themselves and their family not to breastfeed, please consider it their own personal choice to be respected.